splicebox/PsiCLASS_paper/README.md

 	python taco_run.py -o taco_out gtflist
 	perl SortGTFByTid.pl taco_out/assembly.gtf > taco_out.gtf

+The evaluation scripts for each data set is in the bash file evaluation_${dataset}.sh

 ## Commands related to simulated data set

 ### Generate the simulated data with Polyester